 The concept of a ‘life plan’ is an oxymoron to most people.
 After all, life by nature is not predictable – it seldom goes precisely according to plan.

 I’ve seen this truth play out in my own life.
 When I compare the specifics of my current goals and plans with those that I had in mind about twenty years ago I can see a big difference.
-It reflects on how much I’ve matured and evolved along the way.

 Yet I’ve always had a general sense of where I was going.
 There was always an undercurrent of what I wanted the essence of my life to be about, however, which became increasingly evident as I gained experience.
 I can relate a lot to the Disney character Moana and her quest to discover herself.

 Moana is the strong-willed daughter of the chief of a Polynesian village.
 Her adventurous spirit urges her to take on a daring mission to cross the Pacific Ocean to save her people from devastation.
 Despite her father’s opposition to her plan, she sets off on an epic journey.
 Moana could not predict the kind of perils and monsters she would face.
 There were times when she didn’t know if she was on the right course to meet the goddess Te Fiti, or if she’d be able to help her village folk.

 Even though Moana didn’t have a clearly laid out plan for fulfilling her quest, she was clear on her mission.
 It was her passion and dedication to her purpose that helped her beat the odds.
 While she had to shift course and improvise along the way, she eventually accomplished what she set out to do.
 With a little help from her friends.

 What we can learn from Moana’s story is that passion is tantamount to building momentum, gradually grounding that passion into reality.
 The Universe responds to the amount of enthusiasm and focus we expend.
 It attracts to us the people, events, and circumstances that will assist us in fulfilling our desires.
 A big part of the manifestation process relies on emotions that we feel.